-DIEP is currently developing three academic study modules which incorporate outstanding works of art on a variety of early parenthood experiences by DIEP’s Associate Artists with the aim to to encourage (future) doctors, midwives and other medical and (mental) health professionals to contemplate their wider role and responsibility in the outcome of early parenthood experiences and the potential inter-generational consequences of their decisions.
+DIEP offers a number of academic workshops and study modules which incorporate outstanding works of art on a variety of early parenthood experiences with the aim to to encourage (future) doctors, midwives and other medical and (mental) health professionals to contemplate their wider role and responsibility in the outcome of early parenthood experiences and associated inter-generational consequences.

-Two of these modules are currently being piloted at the University of Exeter’s Medical School with a group of Year 1, 2 & 4 medical students that have an interest in pursuing a career in obstetrics and gynaecology.
+Two of these modules are currently taught to groups of Year 1, 2 & 4 medical students that have an interest in pursuing a career in Obstetrics, Gynaecology, Paediatrics, Psychiatry or General Practice.

 KNOW YOUR POWER